It's like our version of the Oscars

 iOS is shaping up to be an important platform for more than just mobile devices.
 Today there’s an entire, diverse ecosystem of hardware devices that run iOS and it seems almost certain that Apple will favor iOS for new devices we can’t even imagine yet.

-From AR headsets to televisions and electric cars, there’s always a new rumoured product that Apple is working on.
+From AR headsets to televisions and electric cars, there’s always a new rumored product that Apple is working on.
 Most of these turn out to be nothing more than wishful thinking.
 However, when one does turn out to be true, you can be almost certain it will be some form of iOS that makes it work.

-From Apple Watch to Mac Pro, it seems the future of Apple computing will have at least a little iOS in it and we are definitely here for the full ride.
+From Apple Watch to Mac Pro, it seems the future of Apple computing will have at least a little iOS in it and we are here for the full ride.